Did you know, the Red River Gorge is consistently ranked one of the best rock climbing destinations in the world?

-Nestled on the outskirts of the Daniel Boone National Forest in the Appalachian foothills of Kentucky, the Red River Gorge boasts some of the best sandstone single-pitch rock climbing known to humankind.
+Nestled on the outskirts of the Daniel Boone National Forest in the Appalachian foothills of Kentucky, the 29,000 acre Red River Gorge Geological Area has thousands of routes and has attracted rock climbers from around the world for decades.

 It is an unassuming place with local spirit lent by small businesses and backcountry tourist attractions.
 Many folks in the state don’t realize they have a world-class destination practically in their backyard.